Laser capsulotomy: One Stop Clinic

 What if I feel pain later at home?

-If you have any of the following symptoms, please contact your consultant’s secretary, their phone number will be listed on your appointment letter.
-If necessary you can contact your GP, optician, or Emergency Department.
+If you have any of the following symptoms, please contact your consultant’s secretary.
+The secretary's phone number is on your appointment letter.
+If necessary, you can contact your GP, optician, or Emergency Department.